Observing Supernova Neutrino Light Curves with Super-Kamiokande. II. Impact of the Nuclear Equation of State: Setup for Event Rate Estimations

 where $N_T$ is the number of proton targets in Super-Kamiokande.
-In this paper we assume that the entire 32.5~kton volume of the inner detector is used for $N_T$.
-For the $\bar\nu_e$ number flux spectrum, $d\phi_{\bar\nu_e}/dE_\nu$, which is the number spectrum of $\bar\nu_e$ passing through a unit area in unit time, we assume that the neutrinos described in \S~\ref{sec:pns} are emitted from a supernova exploding at a distance of 10~kpc.
-We utilize the IBD cross section $d\sigma/d\cos\theta$ calculated by \citet{2003PhLB..564...42S}.\footnote{In Paper I, we adopted the cross section in \citet{1999PhRvD..60e3003V}, which is similar with the cross section in \citet{2003PhLB..564...42S} below 40~MeV.} Then, as seen in Eq.~(21) of the reference, the incoming neutrino energy $E_\nu$ can be expressed as a function of the energy of recoil positrons $E_{e^+}$ and the scattering angle $\theta$.
+In this paper we assume that the entire 32.5~kton volume of the inner detector\footnote{While the volume is listed as 32 kton in \citet{2003NIMPA.501..418F}, the precise volume is 32.481~kton.
+The two are close enough for our purposes, so we adopt 32.5~kton for convenience as was done in Paper I.} is used for $N_T$.
+For the $\bar\nu_e$ flux spectrum, $d\phi_{\bar\nu_e}/dE_\nu$, we assume that the neutrinos described in \S~\ref{sec:pns} are emitted from a supernova exploding at a distance of 10~kpc.
+We utilize the IBD cross section $d\sigma/d\cos\theta$ calculated by \citet{2003PhLB..564...42S}.\footnote{In Paper I, we adopted the cross section in \citet{1999PhRvD..60e3003V}, which is similar to \citet{2003PhLB..564...42S} below 40~MeV.
+See also Table 2 of \citet{2003PhLB..564...42S}.} As seen in Eq.~(21) of the reference, the incoming neutrino energy $E_\nu$ can be expressed as a function of the energy of recoil positrons $E_{e^+}$ and the scattering angle $\theta$.
 The positron rest mass is included in $E_{e^+}$.
 Furthermore, the detector response and energy resolution of Super-Kamiokande are taken into account in our calculation \citep[][]{2016arXiv160607538S}, though their impact on this analysis is not significant.
-Substituting these factors into Eq.~(\ref{eq:evratesp}), we obtain the event rate per unit time
+Substituting these factors into Eq.~(\ref{eq:evratesp}), we obtain the event rate per unit time:

 Here $E_\mathrm{th}$ is the threshold energy of positron detection at Super-Kamiokande, which we set to $E_\mathrm{th}=5$~MeV in this study.
-Incidentally, in \citet{2021PhRvD.103b3016L}, the threshold is set to be 4.0~MeV total positron energy (3.5~MeV kinetic energy) and the detector mass is assumed to be the fiducial volume (FV), 22.5~kton, as is the case for solar-neutrino studies.
+Incidentally, in \citet{2021PhRvD.103b3016L}, the threshold is set to be 4.0~MeV total positron energy (3.5~MeV kinetic energy) and the detector mass is assumed to be the fiducial volume (FV), 22.5~kton, as is the case for Super-Kamiokande's solar-neutrino studies.
 Furthermore, the reverse cumulative event number, which is essential for our backward time analysis, is given by